-Hexavalent chromium (VI), has been classified by The International Agency for Research on Cancer as a known carcinogen (IARC 1998).
+Hexavalent chromium (VI) has been classified by The International Agency for Research on Cancer as a known carcinogen (IARC 1998).
 Also, the US Department of Health and Human Services in its 9th Report on Carcinogens, lists classifies chromium (VI) compounds as "known to be human carcinogens" (USPHS 2001).

-The methods employed for the analysis of the fly ash samples from Sual, Mauban and Masinloc plants are not able to distinguish the quantities of individual chromium species present, giving data only on the total chromium concentrations.
-However, studies have shown significant amounts of chromium in leachate from fly ash to be present in the hexavalent form (Lecuyer et al. 1996)
+The methods employed to analyse the fly ash samples from Mae Moh and TPI plants are not able to quantify individual chromium species, giving data only on the total chromium concentrations.
+Studies on fly ash from similar coal power plants, however, have shown a significant fraction of chromium in leachate from coal fly ash to be present in the hexavalent form (Lecuyer et al. 1996).